Reduce the File Size of PDF Documents with Preview in Mac OS X

 - Open the PDF file that you want to reduce the size for in Preview app (typically Preview is the default PDF viewer in Mac OS X * but if not you can find it in the /Applications/ folder of Mac OS)

 - Pull down the “File” menu and choose “Export”

 - Select the submenu next to “Quartz Filter” and choose “Reduce File Size”

 - Save the new reduced version of the PDF as usual by hitting “Save”

-(Note: you can also access Quartz Filters through “Save As” with new versions of Preview for OS X, but the File > Export trick works for prior versions of the app as well.
+(Note: you can also access Quartz Filters through “Save As” with new versions of Preview for Mac OS, but the File > Export trick works for prior versions of the app as well.
 Additionally, if you don’t need a color document then choosing “Greyscale” as the filter can also dramatically reduce the file size of a PDF document)